EOEPCA/system-architecture/docs/utilisation-domains/apex.md

 # Application Propogation Environment (APEx)

+For context, see the [APEx Project Design Document](https://bramjanssen.quarto.pub/apex-design/).

 ## Overview

 This section presents the contribution of the EOEPCA building-blocks to the APEx architecture, as illustrated below…